 - 3.3.3 The weight of the daggerboard, without attachment or positioning features, shall be not less than 2.0 kg.
 Ballasting or cut-outs of the daggerboard are prohibited.
-The centre of gravity of the assembled daggerboard and stop battens shall not be less than 520 mm away from the lower edge. - 3.3.4 The daggerboard shall float, and shall be attached to the boat.
-One hole may be drilled through the daggerboard and the battens in any place.
+The centre of gravity of the assembled daggerboard and stop battens shall not be less than 520 mm away from the lower edge. - 3.3.4 The daggerboard shall float, and shall be attached to the hull.
+One hole shall be drilled through the daggerboard and the battens in any place.
 Its diameter shall not exceed 10 mm.
-An elastic cord or lanyard may be used to attach the daggerboard to the hull.
-A small shackle or closed plastic hook may be used to attach the cord or lanyard, either to the hull or to the daggerboard. - 3.3.5 The daggerboard may be held in the daggerboard case by a loop of (elastic) cord.
-The cord may be fixed to the daggerboard case through two eyes or to the mast thwart bulkhead through two holes, with a diameter of not more than 10 mm.
-The position of the eyes or holes shall be in accord with hull plan sheet 16/24.
+An elastic cord or lanyard shall be used to attach the daggerboard to the hull.
+A small shackle may be used to attach the elastic cord or lanyard, either to the hull or the daggerboard. - 3.3.5 The daggerboard may be held in the daggerboard case by a loop of (elastic) cord.
+The cord may be fixed to the daggerboard case through two eyes or to the mast thwart bulkhead through two optional holes, with a diameter of not more than 10mm.
+The position of the holes shall be in accord with hull sheet plan 16/24.
 A single extra loop of rope, tape or elastic cord may be attached to this loop in order to assist with the process of lowering and raising the daggerboard.
-Both the elastic cord and the additional loop may be padded by using flexible hollow tubing. - 3.3.6 Daggerboards presented for first measurement between 1 March 2004 and 28 February 2005 may conform to either the above rules, or the rules valid before 1 March 2004.
-Daggerboards presented for first measurement from 1 March 2005 shall conform to the above rules.
+Both the elastic cord and the additional loop may be padded by using flexible hollow tubing.